 Spend the day on the water, exploring and taking in the scenery.
-Whether you come to kayak, canoe, or SUP paddle, you’ll enjoy the recreational opportunities Arcata Bay has to offer.
+Whether you come to kayak, canoe, or paddle board, you’ll enjoy the recreational opportunities Arcata Bay has to offer.

-Arcata Bay is at the top of the northern coast of California in the northern half of the Humboldt Bay, about 100 miles south of the Oregon border and 275 miles north of San Francisco.
-Arcata Bay is part of Humboldt Bay, Divided by Highway 101.
-Arcata is located only six miles north of Eureka.
-The Arcata Marsh and Wildlife Sanctuary are on the northern side.
-The Humboldt Bay National Wildlife Refuge is situated on the southern end.
+Situated about 100 miles south of the Oregon border and 275 miles north of San Francisco, Arcata Bay is part of the larger Humboldt Bay, separated by Highway 101.
+The northern side of the bay is home to the Arcata Marsh and Wildlife Sanctuary, while the Humboldt Bay National Wildlife Refuge sits at the southern end.

 Map Arcata Bay